-As at 1 July 2018, the Company has elected to apply the optional temporary relief under IFRS 4 that permits the deferral of the adoption of IFRS 9 for eligible insurers.
+The Company has elected to apply the optional temporary relief under IFRS 4 that permits the deferral of the adoption of IFRS 9 for eligible insurers.
 The Company will continue to apply IAS 39 until expiry date for the temporary exemption.